 FORT MYERS, Fla. - Two nonbinding opinions involving different portions of Florida's asbestos law did not foreclose on a company's ultimately futile argument that a third section of the law should apply to the case against it, a federal judge held Aug.
 22 in denying sanctions (Stacey Doolin, et al. v.
 American Optical Corp., et al., No. 16-778, M.D.
 Fla., 2017 U.S. Dist.
 LEXIS 134425).

-SEBRING, Fla. - A Florida state jury on Feb.
-8 rendered a verdict in favor of R.J.
-Reynolds Tobacco Co. in an Engle progeny trial after it found that a woman who was addicted to cigarettes knew or should have known that she had chronic obstructive pulmonary disease (COPD) by the Engle claim cutoff date (Angela Durance v.
+PORT ST. LUCIE, Fla. - A Florida state court jury on Aug.
+23 found in favor of R.J.
+Reynolds Tobacco Co. in an Engle progeny suit in which a woman claimed that her husband was addicted to cigarettes and that his lung cancer and death were the result of his addiction (Phyllis Jones v.
 R.J.
-Reynolds Tobacco Co., No. 11-26-GCS, Fla.
-10th Jud.
-Cir., Highlands Co.).
+Reynolds Tobacco Co., No. 2008-CA-0057, Fla.
+19th Jud.
+Cir.
+Indian River Co.).

 TAMPA, Fla. - A Florida federal magistrate on Aug.
 18 signed an order granting a joint motion to stay trial and pretrial deadlines pending approval of a settlement in a fax ads coverage dispute the same day she denied the commercial general liability insurer's motion in limine seeking to exclude three categories of evidence and testimony from trial (Zurich American Insurance Co. v.
 European Tile and Floors, Inc., et al., No. 16-729, M.D.
 Fla., 2017 U.S. Dist.
 LEXIS 132029).